Hypernatremia is a high level of sodium in the blood. It can be deadly if it is not treated.

-The main cause of hypernatremia is having more water leave your body than enter it.
+The main cause is having more water leave the body than enter it.
 This causes dehydration.
 A person can become dehydrated in different ways, such as:

 - Drinking too little fluids

 This problem is more common in older adults.
 Other things that may raise the risk are:

 - Using certain diuretics —medicines that increase urination

 - Having certain health problems, such as central diabetes insipidus or kidney disorder

 - Being very thirsty